ansys/pyprimemesh/doc/source/user_guide/solver_translation.rst

        print(import_results)

-    The import_abaqus _inp imports the abaqus file as mesh, extracts simulation specific information from the abaqus file and stores this information in Prime as a Json document.  :class:`ImportAbaqusParams <ansys.meshing.prime.ImportAbaqusParams>` allows you to set the parameters for importing the model.
+    The import_abaqus _inp imports the abaqus file as mesh, extracts simulation specific information from the abaqus file and stores this information in Prime as a JSON document.  :class:`ImportAbaqusParams <ansys.meshing.prime.ImportAbaqusParams>` allows you to set the parameters for importing the model.
 The example uses default parameters for importing the model.